chriscandido/snap/README.md

 B. s2Indices.py
 -
-> *automatic processing of sentinel-2 images to generate biophysical parameter (LAI, FVC) and different indices*
+> *automatic processing of sentinel-2 images to generate biophysical parameter (LAI, FVC) and different indices.
+Includes unzipping of file, converting of .SAFE to .dim, and processing of indices*
 >
 > **List of Indices**
 >  <br>A. Vegetation<br>